rongyuhuang/practical-.net-for-financial-markets/doc/ch4.md

-C H A P T E R 4
-■ ■ ■
-The Broadcast Engine
+# 第四章 广播引擎 The Broadcast Engine

-99
-percent perspiration + 1 percent luck = 100 percent success
+*99 percent perspiration + 1 percent luck = 100 percent success*

 In this chapter, we explain what market data is and its importance in the trading world.
 Market data reflects information about the performance of an organization as a whole; several actors in the trading world depend upon this information.
 The important fact about this information is that it is time critical.
 Furthermore, market data information requires no further intelligence or any kind of sophisticated processing; it just needs to be forwarded from one end to another.
-Such data forwarding demands a good amount of groundwork from systems that utilize a network communication library, which forms the basis of this chapter’s technical sections; we will discuss various aspects of the net- work programming model in detail.
+Such data forwarding demands a good amount of groundwork from systems that utilize a network communication library,which forms the basis of this chapter’s technical sections; we will discuss various aspects of the network programming model in detail.

-What Is Market Data?
+## 4.1 什么是行情数据 What Is Market Data?

 Financial engineers, dealers, and traders require timely and accurate information about the securities they trade in so they can arrive at a proper price for them.
 Changing market scenarios and world events keep altering perceptions about the value of financial assets, and hence these factors also change their prices.
 For most financial assets, these changes are so fast that they translate into price changes every second.
 Every change in price represents an opportunity for dealers to either buy these assets and build more positions or sell these assets and square these positions to book profit or loss.

 Dealers and traders whose positions run into the millions of dollars pay special attention to these changing scenarios, which could change the prices of assets they hold or intend to trade in.
 The moment they see a rate favorable to them, they buy the asset and dispose of it when they have reasons to believe that they are overpriced.
 These perceptions and beliefs that dealers have about financial assets are made possible by the market data available to them (of course, their judgment is also a key contributor) through an exchange trading system or through other third-party market data service providers such as Reuters, Bloomberg, Moneyline Telerate, and so on.

 Market data can be defined as information that traders need for analysis to make informed trading decisions while trading in a market.
 Since the scope of this book is equities only, we will cover the market data requirements and associated issues for equities.
 Going by the definition, you can classify the following information as market data:

-171172C H A P T E R 4 ■ T H E B R O A D C A S T E N G I N E Quotes such as bid/offer rates for a particular financial instrument (including stocks, bonds, derivatives, and so on) that is either traded in a market such as an exchange or available for transaction in an interbank or other financial market News such as earnings reports, raw news, senior management speeches, and any other information that could impact the profitability and in turn stock prices Macro- and micro-economic data and related analysis relating to gross domestic product (GDP), gross national product (GNP), employment ratios, import and export figures, fiscal deficit, and other economic data
+  Quotes such as bid/offer rates for a particular financial instrument (including stocks, bonds,derivatives, and so on) that is either traded in a market such as an exchange or available for transaction in an interbank or other financial market

+  News such as earnings reports, raw news, senior management speeches, and any other information that could impact the profitability and in turn stock prices

+  Macro- and micro-economic data and related analysis relating to gross domestic product (GDP), gross national  product (GNP), employment ratios, import and export figures, fiscal deficit, and other economic data

-  Analyst reports/opinions on stocks, bonds, and other investment instruments News about competitors and related information Market data is normally provided in the form of a broadcast to its subscribed recipients.
+  Analyst reports/opinions on stocks, bonds, and other investment instruments

+  News about competitors and related information

+ Market data is normally provided in the form of a broadcast to its subscribed recipients.
 This broadcast is provided either by exchanges or by third-party market data service providers.
 The timely receipt of market data is one of the highest priorities for any institution’s information technology (IT) and dealing rooms.
 Stale information could mean delayed action and missed opportunities for the institution; hence, a lot of emphasis is put on obtaining this data on a real-time basis.

-Participants in the Market Data Industry
+### 4.1.1 行情数据行业的参与者 Participants in the Market Data Industry

 The following are the participants in the market data industry:

 Stock exchanges: Stock exchanges are one of the prime generators of market data.
 They constantly broadcast the prevailing rates of all securities traded on that exchange, as well as volume and depth information.
-Most exchanges also provide data about the total number of trades, the number of securities advanced in a day, the number of declines, the total volume of transactions, the total percentage of transactions that resulted in delivery, and so on.
+Most exchanges also provide data about the total number of trades, the number of securities advanced in a day, the number of declines, the total volume of transactions,the total percentage of transactions that resulted in delivery, and so on.
 All this information is useful for traders, analysts, and brokers who have an interest in the securities listed and traded on that stock exchange.
 Most exchanges sell this data either directly or through other market data service providers such as Reuters and Bloomberg.
 This is a major source of revenue for many exchanges.
 Some exchanges are known to earn about 35 percent of their annual revenues through the sale of market data.
 Since the generation of this data is continuous and a lot of trading interest is built on these exchanges, many firms subscribe to these data services.

 Issuers: Since most trading interest is centered on corporate- and government-issued securities, any news related to the performance of corporate changes in prices of their finished goods or raw materials, the fiscal position of the country, and micro- and macro-economic issues forms